This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The result of slowly cooking the meat and allowing the fats and tissues to break down will result in the most tender, juicy cut of meat you will ever taste.

-The dry rub is 3 tablespoons of kosher salt and 3 tablespoons of coarse ground black pepper.
+The dry rub is 2 tablespoons of kosher salt and 2 tablespoons of coarse ground black pepper.
 That’s it for our simple Texas style recipe!
-Sprinkle your rub over the surface of the meat and massage it into the flesh.
+For a little more flavor, we’ll add garlic powder from time to time too.
+Sprinkle your rub over the surface of the meat and massage it into the beef.

 Why Do It Dry?